Modular quantum signal processing in many variables: Discussion and conclusion

-Our construction of gadgets couples to the design of quantum algorithms on two levels, inspired by a natural division in formal and natural languages: semantics and syntax \cite{knuth_attribute_grammars_68, selinger_qpl_04, selinger_04_higher_order_semantics}.
+Our construction of gadgets couples to the design of quantum algorithms on two levels, inspired by a natural division in formal and natural languages: semantics and syntax \cite{knuth_attribute_grammars_68, selinger_qpl_04, selinger_higher_order_04}.
 On the first, gadgets specify which polynomial transforms can be treated functionally, serving as basic units of computation; formally this is summarized in the instantiation of a monad, and characterizes the basic \emph{semantics} of the resulting system.
 At the second level, we define a formal grammar enumerating valid ways to connect gadgets, which characterizes \emph{syntax} of our system.
-While the ultimate relation between our construction's syntax and semantics is more complicated than this simple division implies, depending on various hybrid structures such as attribute grammars \cite{knuth_attribute_grammars_68}, these two levels help to situate this work in classical programming language theory, where division into semantics and syntax is considered a first step along the path of parsing, optimizing over, and deriving expression meaning from structural information and basic semantic assignments.
+While the ultimate relation between our construction's syntax and semantics is more complicated than this simple division implies (depending on various hybrid structures such as attribute grammars \cite{knuth_attribute_grammars_68}) these two levels help to situate this work in classical programming language theory, where division into semantics and syntax is considered a first step along the path of parsing, optimizing over, and automatically generating programs for concrete tasks under concrete constraints.